devalphaing/CRM-Application/README.md

 ## Usage

-Once both servers are running, you can access the application and interact with it.
+- Once both servers are running, you can access the application and interact with it.
 The front-end provides a user interface to interact with the CRM system, while the backend handles API requests and database operations.

+- Example:
+   - Open your browser and navigate to http://localhost:3000.
+   - Use the UI to perform CRUD operations on customer data.

 ## Additional Notes